FREQUENTLY ASKED QUESTIONS

 If you have a desire to stop drinking, or you or someone else thinks you may have a problem, then you are welcome to attend any meeting, listed as either open or closed.

 If you are a student, family member, or any other person interested in seeing how our program works, you may attend any meeting listed as "open".
-On our meeting search page, select 'Open Meeting' in the meeting type search option to narrow the search to open meetings.
-Also, hover over the fellowship name and the meeting's open/closed status will be displayed.
-Students are encouraged to contact our public information office at to arrange attending meetings.
+If you would like more information about an A.A. meeting please contact our public information office at to arrange attending meetings.

 Family and friends of alcoholics might also consider attending Al-Anon.